This TV writer is bringing your fake sitcom ideas to life on Twitter, and it’s hilarious

 “Not that I don’t love creating real shows, too,” Jaffe says, “but there’s a remove I get to feel when I know the show doesn’t ultimately need to exist.
 I can just entertain myself with writing instead of second-guessing it.
 Plus it feels like a way of playing with TV itself as a concept.”

-At the moment, Jaffe plans to try and write cold opens for all of the sitcoms in the replies to her original tweet, at least until she becomes too busy for it to remain a practical pursuit.
+At the moment, Jaffe plans to write cold opens for all of the title suggestions in the replies to her original tweet, at least until she becomes too busy to continue.

 If you have a great title for a sitcom you’d like to see, send it her way before she gets overloaded.
-In the meantime, here are some of our favorites that she’s come up with so far.
+In the meantime, here are some of our favorites from what she’s come up with so far.

 Jesus Christ and Eleanor, created by @BrianRHarris pic.twitter.com/IwN9V1sLvx